rohanindaragi/bigmartsalesprediction-project/README.md

     Prediction: Once the model is trained, it can be used to make predictions on the test dataset.
 The predictions can be used to evaluate the model's performance and generate insights.

-Model

-The model architecture used for this project is [describe the model architecture here, including any hyperparameters].
-Evaluation

-The performance of the model is evaluated using [describe the evaluation metrics used, e.g., Mean Squared Error (MSE) or Root Mean Squared Error (RMSE)].
-Results

-[Discuss the results obtained from the model, including any insights gained and the model's performance on the test dataset.]
-Contributing

-Contributions to this project are welcome.
-If you find any issues or want to add improvements, feel free to open a pull request.
-Please follow the existing coding style and guidelines.
-License

-This project is licensed under the MIT License.